ANFTechTeam/ANF-Cache-Volumes-Deployment-PS/README.md

 - SSH access to on-premises cluster
 - The source cluster must be running **ONTAP 9.15.1** or later version.
 - The example utilises the minimum ANF deployment size of 1 TiB and is configured for Manual QoS.
 - Ensure the capacity pool has sufficient space for the new cache volume, as well as available throughput to support the workload.
-For more informatoion regarding

 For further requirements and considerations, including expected **RTT latency and required firewall ports**, please refer to the Requirements and considerations link above.